Do This Yoga Stretch to Help You Feel Better at Work

 As always, speak with your doctor before beginning any new exercise routine.

-Learn other refreshing yoga poses to help you wake up in my book 108 Yoga and Self-Care Practices for Busy Mamas (MSI Press).
+Learn other refreshing yoga poses to help you feel better at work in my award-winning book 108 Yoga and Self-Care Practices for Busy Mamas (MSI Press).